Benefits of Lazy Load for WordPress

 Adding Lazy Load to Your WordPress Site

+Now that we’ve answered the question ‘What is lazy loading in WordPress?’, it’s time to learn how to add it to your site.
 If you’re concerned about performance, the first step is to find out how fast or slow your site’s pages are.
-One way you can assess your site’s speed is with our own Speed Test tool:
+One way you can assess your site’s performance is with our own Speed Test tool:

 This tool will let you know how your site is performing.
 Plus, it will offer tips for making improvements, so you’ll know exactly where to focus your efforts.

-If one of the steps you decide to take is adding lazy loading to your WordPress website, you have a few options.
-You can take the manual approach, or use a plugin.
+If one of the steps you decide to take is adding lazy loading to your WordPress website, you have a few lazy load options.
+You can rely on the default WordPress functionality, or use a plugin to customize the way lazy loading works on your site.

 Step 1: Download the Plugin

-To get started, you’ll need to download and activate the Lazy Load by WP Rocket plugin:
+To get started, you’ll need to download and activate the Lazy Load plugin:

-It’s a free plugin, so you can pick it up right from the WordPress Plugin Directory.
+It’s a free tool, so you can pick it up right from the WordPress Plugin Directory.
 Once you’ve done that, you’ll just have a few quick settings to configure.

 Step 2: Configure the Plugin’s Settings